deepjyoti30/simber/docs/en/docs/streams.md

 This is extracted using the `sys` module.

-Alternately, the logger will also initialize a file stream and add it to the stream set if the [log_path](http://localhost:8000/logger/#logger-class) param is passed and valid.
+Additionally, the logger will also initialize a file stream and add it to the stream set if the [log_path](http://localhost:8000/logger/#logger-class) param is passed and valid.

 >NOTE: The file stream will be initialized even if `disable_file` is passed as True but it will be disabled while init.
 It can be enabled back by using the logger update methods.